Sachin108/sachin108/README.md

 ### Hi there!

 - 🔭 I’m a student of engineering and my major is Computer Science
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently learning ...
 - In free time, I practice Data strucures and algorithms on [Leetcode](https://leetcode.com/bloodraven108/)